MrSwitch/hello.js/README.md

 ## hello.on()

 Bind a callback to an event.
-An event may be triggered by a change in user state or a change in some detail.
+The event may be triggered by any change in user state or a change in any detail.

 ### hello.on(event, callback)